jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 This metric aims to measure the quality of software, mostly focusing on project documentation, maturity, and community.
-It is computed by evaluating a number of yes no responses to questions such as Is the project more than six months old? and a set of numerical questions, such as How many stars does the project have?
-These are distilled into a single score, with yes no questions adding or subtracting a fixed number of points."
-Numerical values are then converted into points using a for\- mula, e.g. log(num\_stars)2\."
+It is computed by evaluating a number of yes / no responses to questions such as “Is the project more than six months old?” and a set of numerical questions, such as “How many ‘stars’ does the project have?”
+These are distilled into a single score, with yes / no questions adding or subtracting a fixed number of “points."
+Numerical values are then converted into points using a for\- mula, e.g. “log(num\_stars)/2\."
 The current maximum number of points is approximately 30\.
 OpenSSF Criticality Score
-OpenSSF has a set of analyses that combine into a metric called criticality."
+OpenSSF has a set of analyses that combine into a metric called “criticality."
 Criticality measures a project's community, usage, and activity.
 This is dis\- tilled into a score that is intended to measure how crucial the project is in the open source ecosystem.
 OpenSSF Scorecard
-OpenSSF also has a more extensive evaluation of project quality called the Scorecard project.
+OpenSSF also has a more extensive evaluation of project quality called the “Scorecard” project.
 This project provides support for automatically monitoring development practices, tooling use, and other project quality and maturity attributes, then reporting which checks succeed and which fail.
-OpenSSF does not provide a mechanism for distilling this Scorecard into a single metric and so we did not include it in the quantitative analysis we describe below.
+OpenSSF does not provide a mechanism for distilling this “Scorecard” into a single metric and so we did not include it in the quantitative analysis we describe below.
 Quality Metric Comparison